Gina Lynne LoSasso: Biography

 In the second half of the 1980s, playing as Gina Linn, Gina Lynne LoSasso was one of the leading American female chess players having participated in two US Women's Championships.
 In 1989, she moved to Belgium to play and won the Belgian Women's Chess Championship in Ghent.
-She then placed first in the Women’s World Championship Zonal for Northwestern Europe in Oosterwijk in 1990, and participated in Women's World Chess Championship Interzonal Tournament in Azov where she placed 16th.
+She then placed first in the Women’s World Championship Zonal for Northwestern Europe in Oosterwijk in 1990, and participated in the Women's World Chess Championship Interzonal Tournament in Azov where she placed 16th.

 Gina Lynne LoSasso played for the United States and Belgium in the Women's Chess Olympiads in Abu Dhabi and Novi Sad respectively.

 In 1990, she was awarded the FIDE Woman International Master (WIM) title for her performance playing first board at the 29th Chess Olympiad (women) in Novi Sad (+7, =3, -3).
-In the 1990s, she returned to the US and completed a bachelors, masters, and doctoral degree in clinical psychology at Wayne State University in less than five years.

-She received her PhD in clinical psychology in 1999.
+In the 1990s, she returned to the US and completed a bachelors, masters, and doctoral degree at Wayne State University in less than five years.
+Her PhD, earned in 1999, was in the field of clinical neuropsychology.

 Personal life

 Gina Lynne LoSasso was born in Brooklyn, New York.
 She learned to play chess in her 20s and became one of the leading female chessplayers of the 1980s and early 1990s before returning to college in 1994.
 She married GM Ben Finegold in January 1989 in Hastings, England.
 They had a son, Spencer Finegold (born June 1991), and later divorced.
-She later married Christopher Langan.